STSpencer/getout_glamdring/README.md

 # getout_glamdring

-Version of gettingthingsinandoutofeventdisplay designed for use on glamdring.
+Version of Getout designed for use on glamdring, with scripts for parallelised Bayesian optimisation using hyperopt.
+Provided as is.